architect/arc.codes/public/reference/functions/ws.md

 ---

-## Publish JSON payload to a Web Socket client
+## Publish JSON payload to a WebSocket client

 Node